Student Wellbeing and Engagement Policy

 The best timing to undertake a gender affirmation process, such as term break.

-Maintaining appropriate privacy and confidentiality — consider the privacy of the student, and only share information to those who have an appropriate reason to know.
-In consultation with the student and family, determine whether key staff members, such as a student welfare coordinator or the physical education teacher, need to be advised in order to effectively support or teach the student.
-Make a list of the names of staff members who know of the gender identity change.
+Maintaining appropriate privacy and confidentiality — Templestowe College will consider the privacy of the student, and only share information to those who have an appropriate reason to know.
+In consultation with the student and their family, the school will determine which key staff members need to be advised in order to effectively support or teach the student.
+A member of the Specialist Wellbeing Services Team will be assigned as the student’s support at school.

 The referencing of and recording of student’s affirmed name, gender identity, and pronouns (he, she, they, etc.).

 The use of toilets, showers and change rooms that meet the needs of the student.
 This should be based on the student’s gender identity and whichever facilities they will feel most comfortable using.
-Students without a disability should not be required to use disabled toilets or facilities.
+LGBTIQA+ students without a disability should not be required to use disabled toilets or facilities.

 Developing a communication plan that includes what information staff members and other students need to know to best support the student.